Pennin Manathai Thottu: Production

-After the success of Thulladha Manamum Thullum (1999), Vijay and Ezhil immediately decided to follow up this film with another collaboration, Oru Pennin Manathai Thottu, with either Isha Koppikar or Roja as the lead actress.
+After the success of Thullatha Manamum Thullum (1999), Vijay and Ezhil immediately decided to follow up this film with another collaboration, Oru Pennin Manathai Thottu, with either Isha Koppikar or Roja as the lead actress.
 However soon after pre-production, Vijay was replaced by Prabhu Deva.
-Newcomer Jaya Seal was selected after the producers had spotted her in a commercial for Sunrise Coffee.
+Jaya Seal made her Tamil debut; she previously appeared in a few advertisements and non-Tamil films.

 Sarathkumar chose to be a part of the film after two of his other films became suddenly postponed.
 He had cut his hair short for Maayi (2000), and as the other films required different hairstyles, the producers had pushed back the dates.
-To make most of the lost time, Sarathkumar agreed to portray an extended guest role in the film.
+To compensate for the lost time, Sarathkumar agreed to portray an extended guest role in the film.

 The shooting for the film was held at locations in Chennai, Hyderabad, and Bangalore.
 A song was shot on Prabhu Deva and his brother Raju Sundaram with a set resembling a market place was erected, and about 40 dancers participated in the dance with the duo.

 Soundtrack

-The soundtrack was composed by S. A. Rajkumar, with 6 tracks overall.
+The soundtrack was composed by S. A. Rajkumar.
+The tune of the track "Thyagarajarin Deiva Keerthanam" is based on a popular Thyagaraja kriti itself – "Entha Nerchina", which is set in the raga Shuddha Dhanyasi.
+The first 2 lines of song "Kannukkulle Unnai" is inspired from the Hindi song "Ruk Ja O Jaanewaali".
+Venky of Chennai Online wrote "Overall, an okay effort by S.A.
+Rajkumar".

-Release
+Release and reception

-A critic from Rediff.com wrote "the movie has its moments, so I wouldn't say this is a must-avoid" and praised the performances of Prabhu Deva and Sarathkumar.
-Balaji B wrote: "the intention of the director may have been to ratchet up the tension, it ends up feeling like an unnecessary extension of an already threadbare movie".